 Taiwan is one of the famous tea producing countries in the world.
 People there frequent tea shops just as often as Vietnamese do coffee shops.

 Bubble tea was born in Taiwan in the 1980s.
 The revolution began when Mr. Liu Han-Chieh, the owner of the Chun Shui Tang shop, came up with a creative method of mixing and shaking tea with milk and ice.
 Later, this drink was enhanced with fruit flavours and tapioca.
 The concoction helped Chun Shui Tang’s shop become successful, and from there it began a journey from East to West.
-Bubble tea has since become a beloved global drink, named because of the foam that appears on its surface as well as the bubble-like tapioca spheres.
+The drink has since become a beloved global drink, named because of the foam that appears on its surface as well as the bubble-like tapioca spheres.

 Bubble tea in Vietnam